On 3 November 2020, millions of Americans voted for who they want to be their next president.

 This is the name given to the ceremony which officially marks the start of the president's time in the job.
 It takes place on 20 January following the election.

 The large meetings of members of each political party, where they choose who will represent their party in the battle to be president.
-The Republicans and Democrats both held national conventions in July.
+The Republicans and Democrats both suspended their 2020 national conventions due to the coronavirus pandemic.

 A group of people with similar political views who come together to create one group, which is known as a political party.